-Northern Minnesota falls to minus-36 as frigid Arctic blast descends south
+Arctic blast over central U.S. set to worsen, expand

 In Nebraska, the extreme cold and presence of moisture near ground level has led to light pillars being spotted, the result of hexagonally shaped ice crystals in the air.
 It usually only happens when temperatures are exceptionally frigid.

-At the southern periphery of the chill, icy roads near Oklahoma City resulted in a multivehicle accident involving at least 15 cars Monday morning.
+At the southern periphery of the chill, icy roads near Oklahoma City resulted in a multi-vehicle accident involving at least 15 cars Monday morning.

-The cold will make some progress east into Michigan by Tuesday or Wednesday, and should become more firmly established in Chicago late in the week.
+The cold will make some progress east into Michigan by Wednesday, and should become more firmly established in Chicago late in the week.

 Thereafter, there are signs that a reinforcing shot of very cold air may accompany a dome of Arctic high pressure sliding south out of Alberta and Saskatchewan and into the central Lower 48.
-While confidence remains low, there is a chance that freezing temperatures could slosh all the way down to the Gulf Coast.
+Confidence is growing that freezing temperatures could slide all the way down to the Gulf Coast.

+In central Texas, the potent “Blue Norther” front could drop temperatures from the upper 60s to the teens in hours.
+If the air mass proves as dramatic as modeled, it’s not out of the question that parts of the Upper Midwest could fall to minus-30, with lows in Chicago approaching minus-20.
+Subzero readings would be possible as far south as the Oklahoma-Texas border.
+Houston might even dip into the 20s.

 The pattern is tied to a disruption of the polar vortex, which has allowed lobes of cold to spill south to the mid-latitudes in North America and Europe.
-Signs point to below-average temperatures being here to stay for much of the central United States through at least mid-February.
+Signs point to below-average temperatures being here to stay for much of the Central United States through at least mid-February.

 Initially, models had hinted at a chance that the East Coast could get into some of the wintry feel present beneath the shot of Arctic air, but now that’s appearing less likely or at least delayed.

 The overarching weather pattern, which features cold west of the Appalachians and a jet stream slicing to the east, favors repeated bouts of storminess and wintry weather for the Mid-Atlantic and Northeast.